yaslak/Auth/README.md

 # Auth
-Quick Auth for laravel build on breeze
+Quick auth for laravel build on breeze.